 Scarecrow's "brainy" statement when he gets his diploma: "the sum of the square roots of any two sides of an isosceles triangle is equal to the square root of the remaining side."
 This is incorrect mathematically (should say a right triangle, and should be "square" rather than "square root") and I always assumed it was writer error.
 However, it is made clear that the Scarecrow was already intelligent and the diploma did not change anything other than his confidence.
-And his intelligence does not come from book-learning or schooling of any kind, so of course he wouldn't know the correct formula.
+And his intelligence does not come from book-learning or schooling of any kind, so he wouldn't know the correct formula.
 He just said it to FEEL smart.
-Of course the other explanation is that the whole story is Dorothy's dream, and she's the one who got the math wrong, being a kid and all.
+The other explanation is that the whole story is Dorothy's dream, and she's the one who got the math wrong, being a kid and all.

 Professor Marvel seems like a shameless conman at first.
 But then realise he encounters an emotional teenager running away from home and makes up a story about a family member worrying about her and possibly falling ill.
 In doing so he convinces the child to safely return home instead of running off into Kansas on her own.